Quality and Satisfaction Initiatives

-Deborah Heart and Lung Center, New Jersey’s only specialty heart hospital, has received a distinguished three-star rating from the Society of Thoracic Surgeons (STS) for its patient care and outcomes in isolated coronary artery bypass grafting (CABG) surgery, aortic valve replacement (AVR), AVR+CABG, mitral valve repair/replacement (MVRR)+CABG and a two-star rating in MVRR.
+Deborah Heart and Lung Center, New Jersey’s only specialty heart hospital, has received a distinguished three-star rating from the Society of Thoracic Surgeons (STS) for its patient care and outcomes in coronary artery bypass grafting (CABG) surgery, aortic valve replacement (AVR), AVR+CABG, mitral valve repair/replacement (MVRR)+CABG and a two-star rating in MVRR.

 The Society of Thoracic Surgeons (STS) is the highest designation awarded by the organization and represents one of the most respected professional benchmarks for quality cardiac surgery in the United States and Canada.
 Less than 7% of cardiac programs in the country receive this quality distinction.
 The star rating is calculated using a combination of quality measures for specific procedures performed by an STS Adult Cardiac Surgery Database participant.